 Start the client and connect to the VShell server.

 Create a new public key.

-To upload your public key from one UNIX machine to another, follow these
+To upload your public key from one Linux (or Mac) machine to another, follow these steps:

 Generate a public key using vkeygen.
 For this example, the generated public key file will be called id_rsa_2048.pub.